 It was 25 years ago on January 28th, 1997 when Sonny Cheeba and Geechi Suede blessed us with Uptown Saturday Night.
 To celebrate the 25 Year Anniversary of the release of Camp Lo's classic album Uptown Saturday Night, Get On Down will be issuing a collection of releases in multiple configurations later this year.
-All will be available for individual purchcase to serve all Hip-Hop Vinyl Junkies, 45 Fiends and Tape Heads.
-Sign up at the bottom of this page to be notified when the items become available.
+All will be available for individual purchase to serve all Hip-Hop Vinyl Junkies and 45 Fiends.

 This is it (what?!) / Luchini pourin' from the sky/ Lets get rich (what?!) /